Practicing Polyamory: A trio explains their relationship

-We are born into a land of fairytales -- of soulmates, of ever after, of the one true love.
+HOUSTON (FOX 26) - We are born into a land of fairytales -- of soul mates, of ever after, of the one true love.

 But what if you're not meant to have one true love?
 What if it were entirely possible to be in love with one, or two, or even three people at the same time?